octarinesec/MAPL/docs/MAPL_SPEC.md

 - `<KAFKA, consumerGroup, consumer_group_name>`
 - `<TCP, port, port number>`

-Protocol: a string comprised of alphanumeric characters, '-', and '.'
+* Protocol: a string comprised of alphanumeric characters, '-', '/' and '.'
-Resource-Type: a string which is related to the protocol.
+* Resource-Type: a string which is related to the protocol.
  For example:
-- for HTTP the resource type should always be "httpPath".
+    * for HTTP the resource type should always be "httpPath".
-- for KAFKA the resource type is one of "kafkaTopic" or "consumerGroup".
+    * for KAFKA the resource type is one of "kafkaTopic" or "consumerGroup".
-- for TCP the resource type should always be "port".
+    * for TCP the resource type should always be "port".
-Resource name: a case sensitive string, comprised of alphanumeric characters, '-', and '.' and must not contain spaces or tabs.
-The language allows lists of resource names separated by ';'.
+* Resource name: a case sensitive string, comprised of alphanumeric characters, '-', '/' and '.' and must not contain spaces or tabs.
+The language allows lists of resource names separated by ';'

 ### Operation
 A verb that defines an operation (resource access method).
 For example:
 - for HTTP: GET, POST etc…
 - for KAFKA: PRODUCE, CONSUME
 - for TCP: always "*" (as TCP is a trasport layer protocol)

-The language allows for the following two words
+The language allows lists of resource names separated by ';' The language allows for the following two words:
 The verb "read" corresponds to any of GET ,HEAD, OPTIONS, TRACE, CONSUME
 The verb "write" corresponds to any of POST, PUT, DELETE, PRODUCE